milkyicedtea/BlackFiles/README.md

 # BlackFiles
-A Rust-based proof-of-concept file server providing a RESTful API and web UI for browsing and downloading files.
+A Rust-based proof-of-concept file server providing a RESTful API and web UI for browsing and downloading files. \
-Built with the [Rocket](https://rocket.rs/) web framework and [Tokio](https://tokio.rs/)
+Built with the [Rocket](https://rocket.rs/) web framework which uses the [Tokio](https://tokio.rs/) runtime.

+## Styling
+- Now using [Catppuccin](https://catppuccin.com/palette/) themes for better aesthetics!

 ## Features
 - **Monorepo-style**: Backend and frontend in a single repository for easy management,